SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 | `time` | Date and time when the measurement was made | Yes |
 | Measurement Fragment | The category of measurement | Yes |
 | Measurement Fragment Series | The name of the measurement series.
 Contains at least the `value` fragment, optionally the `unit` fragment | Yes |

+ Measurements names should be written in camel-case because the Cumulocity IoT UI inserts a blank space between a lower-case and an upper-case letter and consecutive multiple upper-case letters are not separated with a blank space.
+The UI also does not display a prefix separated by one "_" (underline) symbol.

 Example POST body: